lumberjack1970/EasyWeightforNX/README.md

   How to use:

 1. Create a New Material Library
 Search the internet for "How to Create a New UG NX Material Library".
-Familiarize yourself with the following and create your own library as you like:
+Watch the video (YT), familiarize yourself with the following and create your own library as you like:
    - Copy, create and modify materials with the "Assign Materials" function.
    - Export materials to a library and save it as an *.xml file.

-2. Establish Your Color System in NX
+3. Establish Your Color System in NX
 Navigate to **Menu → Preferences → Color Palette**.
 Hover your mouse over any color to see its ID number, which you'll need later.

-3. Create a Journal for Each Material
+4. Create a Journal for Each Material
 Save as and start editing.
 At the beginning of the code, where the Configuration Settings appear, fill in the data you've previously gathered:

 ```vbnet